barambani/laws/README.md

       fa => f => Func[X, B](f compose fa.apply)
   }
 ```
-We can see that it allows to transform the function **output** type inside the *Function1* context through its `map`.
-Reasoning along the same line, we could argue that we might want to adapt also the **input** type of *Function1* but clearly `map` cannot do that.
-Once our problem is clear it will be easier to see that *contravariant functor* provides exactly that behavior.
-Let's have a look at its *Function1* instance
+We can see that it allows to transform the **output** type inside the context *Function1* through its `map`.
+Reasoning along the same line, we could argue that we might want to adapt also the **input** type of *Function1*, but clearly `map` cannot do that.
+The types don't align.
+This is exactly what a *contravariant functor* is designed to resolve with its `contramap`.
+Let's have a look at the instance for *Function1*
 ```scala
 implicit def funcContravariant[Y]: Contravariant[Func[?, Y]] =
   new Contravariant[Func[?, Y]] {